aviralkumar2907/BEAR/readme.md

+# BEAR (Bootstrapping Error Accumulation Reduction)

 This is the code for NeurIPS 2019 paper Stabilizing Off-Policy Q-Learning via Bootstrapping Error Reduction.

-Our code is built off of the BCQ[https://github.com/sfujim/BCQ] repository.
+Our code is built off of the BCQ[https://github.com/sfujim/BCQ] repository and uses many similar components.
 To run BEAR, please use a command like this:

 ```
 python main.py --buffer_name=buffer_walker_300_curr_action.pkl --eval_freq=1000 --algo_name=BEAR